 - 2. In Group, type the name of the agency. - 3.
 Enter a short Description for the agency. - 4.
+Optionally, set the following license options: - Device Assignment End Date select the last date on which you can assign or issue devices for this group.
+After this date, you will no longer be able to assign or issue devices to people in this group. - Maximum Number of Assigned Devices type the maximum number of devices you can assign or issue to this group.
+Once the number of devices assigned or issued to people in this group reaches this number, you will no longer be able to assign or issue devices to people in this group. - 5.
 Click the icon to the right of Parent Group.
 A list of available parent agencies is displayed. - If you are entering details of your top-level agency, select Root.
-The only other options available at this time are MasterAdmin and System Startup, which contains the startup users.
+The only other options available at this time are MasterAdmin and System Startup, which contains the startup users. - If you have already created other agencies, select the one to contain the new agency you are creating.

-- If you have already created other agencies, select the one to contain the new agency you are creating. - 5.
-Click the icon to the right of Roles and select the roles that can be placed in this agency from the list displayed.
+6. Click the icon to the right of Roles and select the roles that can be placed in this agency from the list displayed.